Life with My Father: A Nostalgic Look at Growing Up in a Working Class Family in North West England

 What ever the family history, by the 1950s, many of the siblings had moved to Blackpool, although some of the older brothers remained in London, where they already had family of their own.

-Those living in Blackpool included my dad's sisters Ivy, Alice, Josie, Olive and Eileen.
+Those living in Blackpool as adults included my dad's sisters Ivy, Alice, Josie, Olive and Eileen.

 All the siblings remained very close